avs-dvk-workshop/avs-dvk-workshop.github.io/_posts/2012-12-15-11-Modify-your-AFML.md

 `

 2. You'll see the libraries rebuilding that were modified - it might take a couple of minutes.
-3. When you get the message that your target SampleApp is 100% Built - it's time to re-launch the Sample App and try the same interaction!
+3. When you get the message that your target SampleApp is 100% built - it's time to re-launch the Sample App and try the same interaction!
 4. Start the Sample App by running this command in the Terminal:

 `cd /home/pi/sdk-folder
 bash startsample.sh
 `

-Now, start a 30 second timer again and ask for another song from Alexa.
+Now, start a 20 second timer again, and after you recieve confirmation that it's set - ask Alexa for another song.
 This time, when your timer went off, was your song interrupted?

-Feel free to experiment with other priorities in the Focus Manager to create the best user experience for your product's specific use case.
+Feel free to experiment with other priorities in the **Focus Manager** to create the best user experience for your product's specific use case.
 Keep in mind that when you ship your own Alexa-enabled product, your customers will expect that no matter what else is happening, *every* time they speak to Alexa, she will listen and respond instantly.

 {:.steps}
 ### Experiment with your Prototype